Malcomian/Morphmaster/readme.md

 /*...*/
 ```

-As a side note, I thought it'd be worthwhile to mention that these patterns are meant to be typed using only one hand on a number pad.
+As a side note, I thought it'd be worthwhile to mention that - for convenience - these patterns are meant to be typed using only one hand on a number pad.

 #### Build